Martin Kidston

 loading...

 But proceeds from the sale of city-owned land must also be directed into the Affordable Housing Trust Fund, which could infuse the account with millions of dollars.
-If not “squandered” by the city, one council member suggest that such a large account could generate interest, feeding the fund in perpetuity.
+If not “squandered” by the city, one council member suggested that such a large account could generate interest, feeding the fund in perpetuity.

 “We have a number of other sources where we're getting closer and closer to being able to put that money in there,” said council member Amber Sherrill.
 “The sale of city property is going to be a big influx when that happens into the trust fund.”